 Palliative care is care given to improve the quality of life of patients who have a serious or life-threatening disease, such as cancer.
 Palliative care is an approach to care that addresses the person as a whole, not just their disease.
 The goal is to prevent or treat, as early as possible, the symptoms and side effects of the disease and its treatment, in addition to any related psychological, social, and spiritual problems.
 Palliative care is also called comfort care, supportive care, and symptom management.
 Patients may receive palliative care in the hospital, an outpatient clinic, a long-term care facility, or at home under the direction of a physician.

-Providers Treating Palliative Care
+Providers Diagnosing or Treating Palliative Care

 Note that every provider listed below may not perform or prescribe all treatments or procedures related to Palliative Care.
 Review each provider for availability.